Introduction

 Fields

-(any): The inner data of the message
+(Serenity.CreateMessage): The data of the message to send

 DiscordExecutor